 Procure wipes for use in restroom stalls for use on toilet handles after flushing.

 Procure pledge and/or contribution baskets.
 Educate congregants that there will be no passing of the plate during services, so they are prepared to give their pledges or donations to the ushers when entering for the service.
+Unless ushers are wearing gloves, the pledge should be placed in the basket by the congregant, or the basket/plate could be placed on a table in the back or on the entry table.

 Procure or download/print ample supplies of safety signage from CDC and DOH to post around campus.